mikewest/http-state-tokens/README.md

     ```

     In either case, currently-running pages can be notified of the user's state change in order to
     perform cleanup actions.
-When a reset happens, the browser can post a message to the origin's
+When a reset happens, the user agent can post a message to the origin's
     `BroadcastChannel` named `http-state-reset` (and perhaps wake up the origin's Service Worker
     to respond to user-driven resets):